scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 not as much went into optimizing the compilation process itself.
 Therefore compiling a symbolic graph can take up to a few seconds (especially when it must compile freshly-generated C code).
-This is not the case for libraries such as NumPy and SciPy whose functions have already been compile.
+This is not the case for libraries such as NumPy and SciPy whose functions have already been compiled.
 Theano is therefore suited to applications where a function will be called enough times that the compilation overhead is negligible.
 Unoptimal compilation can have other repercursions.
 For example we have